anzjoxavier/BooksApp/README.md

 #Book Store App

 A Book Store App made using Google Books API.
+Hive with TypeAdapter used for handling Storage for Wishlist.

 ## Screenshot Video of Book Store App